OfficeDev/outlook-dev-docs/docs/rest/php-tutorial.md

                 ->setReturnType(Model\User::class)
                 ->execute();

-  echo 'User: '.$user->getDisplayName().' - '.$user->getMail();
+  echo 'User: '.$user->getDisplayName();
 }
 ```

 Save your changes and refresh the mail view.
-You should see the authenticated user's name and email address.
+You should see the authenticated user's name.
 (If not, start over at `http://localhost:8000` and login again.)

 Now let's add code to retrieve the user's messages.
 Replace the existing `mail` function with the following.